Salamander115/CFDDNS/README.md

 ===========

 Future plans:
+- Implement an error handling system  -- High Priority
-- Add support for sub-domains (CNAME's)
+- Add support for sub-domains (CNAME's)  -- High Priority
-- Improve speed, by reducing amount of requests made
+- Improve speed, by reducing amount of requests made -- Medium Priority
-- Compress script by reducing repeated code
+- Compress script by reducing repeated code  -- Low Priority
-- Add more options, and functions
+- Add more options, and functions -- Just Sorta Happens
-- One day, make a GUI version (User interface)
+- One day, make a GUI version (User interface) -- I need to learn some more stuff first.